JoRugg/Jruggles/Resume.md

 {% include resume-heading.html title="Bicycle Infrastructure Analysis - Denver, Colorado"%}

 Designed a poster in ArcGIS Pro, summarizing the distribution of bicycle infrastructure in maps and comparing against census income data in charts.
-Combined results with redlining research to assess the equitability of the distribution of Denver’s bicycle network.
+Combined results with redlining research to assess equitability of the distribution of Denver’s bicycle network.

 {% include resume-heading.html title="Elliptic Curve Cryptography Lecture"%}